rupertgermann/image-crawler/memory-bank/progress.md

 **Next Steps (if applicable based on current task):**
 - Continue with testing and validation of the refactored Playwright providers.
 - Update documentation for the new provider architecture.

+## Refactor: Modularize Playwright Provider Configurations (Session ending YYYY-MM-DD)

+**Implemented Features:**
+*   Refactored Playwright provider configurations from a single `provider-configs.js` file into individual files per provider (e.g., `google.js`, `bing.js`) located in `src/providers/configs/playwright/`.
+*   Updated `src/providers/provider-registry.js` to dynamically discover and load these individual configuration files at runtime.
+*   Deleted the old, monolithic `provider-configs.js` file after confirming it was no longer referenced.

+**Encountered Errors & Fixes:**
+*   Introduced linting errors in `provider-registry.js` during the refactoring due to complex string manipulation for constructing file URLs.
+*   Fixed the linting errors by simplifying the file URL construction using Node.js's built-in `pathToFileURL` function from the `url` module, which also improved code robustness and cross-platform compatibility.

+**Next Steps (if applicable based on current task):**
+*   The application should be tested to ensure all Playwright-based providers are correctly loaded and functional with the new configuration structure.